bckohan/django-enum/doc/source/howto.rst

 ----------------------------

-Flag enumerations of arbitrary size are supported, however if the enum has more than 64 flags it will be stored as a `BinaryField <https://docs.djangoproject.com/en/stable/ref/models/fields/#binaryfield>`_.
-It is therefore strongly recommended to keep your Flag_ enumerations at 64 bits or less.
+Flag enumerations of arbitrary size are supported, however if the enum has more than 64 flags it will be stored as a :class:`django.db.models.BinaryField`.
+It is therefore strongly recommended to keep your :class:`enum.Flag` enumerations at 64 bits or less.

 .. warning::